pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

         annotations:
             kubernetes.io/ingress.class: "nginx"
         host: "your_domain_name"
+        tls:
+            enabled: true
+            secretName: "pach-tls"
     ```
+    **ATTENTION: You must use TLS when deploying on Azure.**

 As of today, few Ingress Controller offer full support of the gRPC protocol.
 To access `pachd` over gRPC (for example, when using `pachctl` or the s3Gateway, we recommend using a Load Balancer instead.